-Sweet potato casserole is not something I grew up with.
+Sweet potato casserole is not something I grew up with – I barely even knew what sweet potato mash was (though I enjoyed roasted sweet potato).
 But I feel like I nailed the recipe after making my Ukrainian version for 20 years now.

 Ingredients for Healthy Sweet Potato Casserole